iciarfernandez/STAT545-participation/README.md

 My name is **Icíar**.
 I grew up in the small town of Zamora in northwestern Spain, and I moved to Vancouver this year to complete my MSc in Genome Science and Technology.
 In my free time, I enjoy reading :books:, hiking :evergreen_tree:, taking pictures :camera:, and [writing](https://scienceuntangled.wordpress.com/) about science :black_nib:!

+As Ralph Waldo Emerson said...

 > Do not go where the path may lead.
-Go instead where there is no path and leave a trail. - Ralph Waldo Emerson
+Go instead where there is no path and leave a trail.

 ***